wp-plugins/amr-users/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.7.1 =
+*   Added some exception handling to cope slightly more gracefully with any "bad" dates in the ics file.
+*   At [Alec's request] (http://icalevents.anmari.com/troubleshooting/comment-page-1/#comment-581) titles have been added to the little images.
+There were already titles on the hyperlinks and alt on the images.
+Html has been revalidated.
+*   Fixed a bug that occurred if you had one timezone in your wp and another in the ics file events and had recurring entries that went over a daylight saving change in the files.
+Recurring events will now have their repeats generated in the original timezone and then converted to the display timezone, not the other way around.
+*   Updated the default css, so that text will align at the top of the table cells in the new twentyten default theme.

 = Version 2.7 =
 *   A bug fix for all day recurring events that have had a instance modified.
 On the day of the modified instance, the plugin was showing original details, not the modified details, It will now include the modified instance and thus reject the old instance.
 *   Revised Admin interface - the old interface was getting very slooooow.
 So it has been broken into multiple pages and some javascript hide/show logic to reduce the volume of data on the screen.
 It may need a bit more tweaking later.
 It still stores everything in the same one large option to avoid upgrade issues.